parboiled1/project-info/README.md

 * no more Scala support (you want to use [parboiled2](https://github.com/sirthias/parboiled2) instead).

-No artifacts have been published as of yet. **Note that you MUST use either a JDK 6 or 7, JDK 8 will not work at this moment.**
+**Note that you MUST use either a JDK 6 or 7, JDK 8 will not work at this moment.**

 ## Contributing